-Many organizations tend to hustle ERP implementation project without realizing its side effects.
+Many organizations tend to hustle with ERP implementation projects without realizing its side effects.
 ERP implementation without ERP readiness assessment often results in disaster not only in terms of financial overruns but also failed implementation.

-It costs dearly to the company to have wasted umpteen labor hours and energy without knowing whether or not the company was prepared for ERP project at first place.
+It costs dearly to the company to have wasted umpteen labour hours and energy without knowing whether or not the company was prepared for the ERP project in the first place.

-Following are the important steps to conduct ERP readiness assessment of your firm:
+Following are the Important Steps to Conduct an ERP readiness assessment of your firm:

 ERP influences a number of business processes depending upon the modules implemented by you.
 However, you must analyze every process subject to change or re-engineering.
 Process analysis should be defined and tested by key stakeholders in the company.

-The primary users of ERP system are your employees.
-Even after testing of business processes on paper, the preparedness of execution on ground is established by employees.
-ERP may affect employee communication behavior resulting in differences among employees.
+The primary users of the ERP systems are your employees.
+Even after testing of business processes on paper, the preparedness of execution on the ground is established by employees.
+ERP may affect employee communication behaviour resulting in differences among employees.

 The impact of ERP implementation on employees should be carefully studied to find out employee receptivity to changes made in organizational processes.
 Resisting factors should be well accounted and a detailed plan, including training of employees, to deal with those factors should be drafted.